HSAR/OrdosLoot/README.md

 OrdosLoot
 =========

-A plugin to generate loot with random descriptions and effects in the style of Diablo and Borderlands.
+A plugin to generate Minecraft loot with random descriptions and effects in the style of Diablo and Borderlands.